trailofbits/manticore/README.md

 > Note: If you are experiencing unanticipated errors when running Manticore on native binaries, you can try using the `--process-dependency-links` pip flag.
 This will install the development branch of our disassembler dependency, which may contain useful bug fixes.

-## Further Documentation
+## Documentation

-Further documentation is available in several places:
+Documentation is available in several places:

   * The [wiki](https://github.com/trailofbits/manticore/wiki) contains some
     basic information about getting started with manticore and contributing